 Over the past 10 years, Boston has seen a re-birth of interest in food.
 Whether it’s the opening of a farmers market in your town, the interest chefs have in using and giving recognition to local products on their menus, or the increase in specialty/gourmet food stores, we are seeing an emphasis on seasonal foods and local products.
-We at Edible Boston want to help support this renaissance.
-Our publication and website will be a resource for finding out what’s new, what’s available locally, and an introduction to the people instrumental in bringing about the change.
+We at Edible Boston help support this renaissance.
+Our publication and website are a resource for finding out what’s new, what’s available locally and as an introduction to the people instrumental in bringing about the change.
 Isn’t it time you knew about the farmer at your local farm stand?
-Although it is called Edible Boston, we include Essex, Middlesex, Worcester, Suffolk, and Norfolk counties, as they are major contributors to our region and the food culture of Boston.
+Although it is called Edible Boston, we include Essex, Middlesex, Worcester, Suffolk and Norfolk counties, as they are major contributors to our region and the food culture of Boston.
 How could we talk about seafood in Boston without learning about the fishing industry in Gloucester and Ipswich?
 Join us in celebrating the abundance of local foods, season by season.

 Ilene grew up in a family that enjoyed good food, wine and cooking.
 She has traveled the world extensively which lead to an increased interest in the foods and markets of other countries.
 Early on she developed a successful philosophy around different foods: "Try, then Ask."
 Upon leaving the corporate world, Ilene worked at Boston's last working farm.
 In the position of Marketing and Wholesale Manager, she learned to understand and respect the importance of sustainable agriculture, local foods, and local communities.

 In 2005, while visiting eastern Long Island, Ilene read an issue of Edible East End and decided on the spot that she wanted to publish an Edible magazine in her hometown of Boston.
 12 years later, Edible Boston is a thriving publication that has met her goals of supporting and helping the local food communities to grow and sustain themselves.